Trauma Informed Somatic Therapy in Hopkins, Minnesota

 Silhouette of a person meditating on a wooden deck with palm trees and a bright sun in the background.

-Feeling numb, disconnected, or distant from emotions or the present moment
+→ Feeling numb, disconnected, or distant from yourself or the present moment

 A woman with curly brown hair and looking calm after doing Somatic Therapy in Hopkins, Minnesota